- 10+ Guests Price as advertised*

 Approximately 46 miles with 2,500 feet of climbing

 Today you’ll cycle through the Russian River Valley, with its tantalizing Pinot Noir grapes and ever-present vineyards.
 Pedal past scenic views of Mount St. Helena, the Mayacamas mountain range, and the Russian River on your way to the towering redwoods of Armstrong Woods State Reserve.
 Cruise through the winding park roads and see the oldest tree in the park at 1,400 years old, or the tallest tree at 310 feet high.
-Enjoy a quick bite before continuing on to the west.
-Fourteen miles later, feast your eyes on the mighty Pacific Ocean from the coastal town of Jenner.
-The mist might be eerie and thick but no matter what, you can’t miss the tell-tale scent of the sea.
-Take our shuttle back to the hotel or choose to challenge yourself with the return ride back to Healdsburg.
-If you do ride back, you can visit some of the area’s famed wineries on the way like Korbel, Arista, or Porter Creek.
+Enjoy a quick bite and an up close stroll among these friendly giants before hopping back in the saddle.
+You can also hop in the shuttle for a ride back to our hotel if you are hoping to take advantage of some spa amenities, shopping, or wine tasting on Healdsburg Square this afternoon.
+If you choose to challenge yourself with more riding, you can visit some of the area’s famed wineries on the way like Korbel, Arista, or Porter Creek.
 This evening, a fantastic week culminates with some real fun.
-First, stroll with your guides down the street to David and Robert Cordtz’s brand-new Sonoma Cider Taproom for a welcome treat.
-Reward your taste buds with an in-house selection of pure, organic, masterfully pressed cider while revisiting your inner-kid with a game of ski-ball, ping pong, shuffle board or foosball.
-Then, head back to the lively and vibrant Spoonbar to enjoy a beautiful presentation of delicious, creatively-composed local Sonoma County fare.
+First, enjoy a social hour with your guides and fellow guests on the hotel terrace as the sun starts to set before heading down to the lively and vibrant Spoonbar to enjoy a beautiful presentation of delicious, creative Sonoma County fare.
 Everything about Spoonbar is a rich alchemy of art and craft, from the place to the plate.
 Tonight, it’s yours to indulge in.

 Healdsburg to Armstrong Redwoods Loop